-First, I do want to acknowledge that despite the sordid history of the church in America (I think of horrors like slavery and segregation) we serve a gracious God who has allowed the American church a humbling role in world evangelism.
-The problem is that rather than being humbled that God would allow us, a broken people, such an honor we became prideful of what we were doing for God.
+First, I do want to acknowledge that despite the sordid history of the church in America (I think of horrors like slavery and segregation) we serve a gracious God who has allowed the American church a disproportionate voice.
+The problem is that rather than being humbled that God would allow us, a broken people, such favor we became prideful of what we were doing for God.

 We began to see ourselves as a righteous nation- a light to the world.

 Then the cultural landscape began to change.
 America became more diverse socially, religiously, and ethnically.
 With that began the Culture Wars.
 Unfortunately, American Christianity began to see the spiritual war as a battle for cultural territory.
 Affecting laws and policy became the focus for far too many.
 There developed a gospel of power and influence rather than grace and love.